cloudylogic/clsrestapi/README.md

 I will, of course, be publishing the source for all the clients here on [GitHub](https://github.com/), and as soon as the first one is ready, I'll add a new repository and put the link right in here.
 My current thinking will be to create clients in the following languages (not in any particular order, except for Java):

-1. Java
-2. JavaScript
-3. Python
-4. Swift
+1. Java Class Library & Command Line App [jclCLSrest](https://github.com/kenlowrie/jclCLSrest) - Done on 8/27/2017!
+2. Java Client - A reference client for macOS and Windows systems
+3. Java Android Client - an Android-specific client, hopefully on the play store
+3. JavaScript - A responsive webapp client
+4. Python - Not real sure about this one yet...
-5. Kotlin
+5. Swift Class Library
+5. Swift - iOS and possibly macOS versions and even less possibly at tvOS version
+6. Kotlin - another Android client, also hopefully on the play store

 I hope that you've found this project useful, and as always, if you have any questions, please feel free to contact me at [www.kenlowrie.com](http://www.kenlowrie.com/).